HuBERT-EE: Early Exiting HuBERT for Efficient Speech Recognition: HuBERT-EE

-The training of HuBERT-EE is similar to that of the original HuBERT.
-The main difference is that we modify the fine-tuning process of the HuBERT model to enable early exit decisions at the inference time.
-The training includes three steps: the first step is pre-training the HuBERT backbone model from scratch, the second is fine-tuning the backbone model with the linear projection layer, and the third is fine-tuning the early exit branches.

-\subsubsection{Pre-training}
+\subsection{Pre-training}

-We firstly pre-train the backbone model on large-scale unlabelled data with a self-supervised learning objective.
+Before the fine-tuning stage, we start with pre-training the backbone model on unlabelled data with a self-supervised learning objective.
 This stage is identical to the vanilla HuBERT pre-training.
 Note that the linear layer, located at the final Transformer layer, and all early exit branches stay unaffected during the pre-training.

-\subsubsection{Fine-tuning}

-After pre-training the backbone, we add a randomly initialized linear projection layer on top of the Transformer to predict characters.
-Then, we use CTC loss for ASR fine-tuning of the whole model weights except for the early exit branches.
-This stage is identical to the HuBERT fine-tuning in the original paper, and the loss function $\mathcal{L}_{FT1}$ can be formulated as
+In our experiments, we used the pre-trained HuBERT checkpoint, which is provided by the Fairseq \cite{fairseq} toolkit.

+\subsection{Fine-tuning}

+In this subsection, we discuss how to fine-tune the proposed HuBERT-EE.
+Firstly, the CTC loss function for the last linear projection layer, which is located on top of the Transformer, can be formulated as

 where $x$, $y$, $g$, $CTC_{loss}$ denote the input sequence, the corresponding label, the output of the linear projection layer, and the CTC loss, respectively.
+This training is identical to the HuBERT fine-tuning in the original paper \cite{hubert}.

-Next, we freeze all parameters fine-tuned in the previous stage and only update the early exit branches with CTC loss.
-Note that the reason for freezing parameters of the backbone and the final linear layer is to keep the high performance of the original HuBERT-large.
-For fine-tuning on the ASR task, the CTC loss function of the $i^{th}$ early exit branch is as follows:
+For fine-tuning the early exit branches on the ASR task, the CTC loss function of the $i^{th}$ early exit branch is as follows:

-where $f_{i}$ denotes the the output of the $i^{th}$ early exit branch.
+where $f_{i}$ denotes the output of the $i^{th}$ early exit branch.
 When there are $N$ branches in the HuBERT-EE, the loss for fine-tuning all early exit branches can be calculated as

+Due to the performance degradation, we consider uniform weights for training the early exit branches instead of the weighted average \cite{weightedaverage}.

+Based on the two losses $\mathcal{L}_{FT1}$ and $\mathcal{L}_{FT2}$, we investigate the effective fine-tuning approach to train the HuBERT-EE.
+In the previous related studies, there are mainly two fine-tuning strategies for training the early-exit model: (1) joint training that jointly fine-tunes the final linear layer and all early-exit branches and (2) two-stage training that fine-tunes the two components separately.
+In Section \ref{proper_sec}, we compare these two fine-tuning strategies and look for the proper one to train our framework.

+The straightforward fine-tuning approach is to jointly train the last linear layer and all the early exit branches \cite{ee3, ee4} by minimizing the sum of the two loss functions $\mathcal{L}_{FT1} + \lambda \mathcal{L}_{FT2}$.
+In our experiments, we experimentally set $\lambda$ to 1.